 But the increasing demand for both COVID and non-COVID formats1 following mainstream exposure of lateral flow technology during the pandemic means lateral flow manufacturing output will of course need to cope with demand.

 The mass production of lateral flow tests is not always straightforward and requires experience and expertise.
-Therefore, in this article Mark Jones, Abingdon Health’s Technical Director, goes through the process of ensuring lateral flow test specifications are robust and can cope with long-term, routine high-volume manufacture.
+Therefore, in this article Mark Jones, Abingdon Health’s Chief Operating Officer, goes through the process of ensuring lateral flow test specifications are robust and can cope with long-term, routine high-volume manufacture.

 Important considerations pre-development:

 - Lateral flow test concepts need to be to be viable.
 This seems obvious but due diligence on whether the test will be accepted on the market is essential.
 Otherwise, time and money spent during the development phases will be for nothing.

 - A sustainable supply of quality reagents and materials needs to be possible for the long-term.
 Of course, reagent development and manufacture may be needed, and other reagents will be readily available.
 But establishing the feasibility of long-term supply early on can be the difference between success and failure, or delay tests getting to the point of need.

 At Abingdon Health, we follow a formal design control process under our quality management system.
 We capture critical design requirements and convert them into our Product Requirement Specifications (PRS) document.
 The PRS is a key document for earmarking every tiny detail of what the rapid test needs to be: for development, routine manufacture, the end-user, and the market.

 - The number of steps in the test running protocol

 - Does the readout need to be qualitative or quantitative?